muzoaydo/rental_uav/Documentation/Scope.md

     - Search
     - UAV Removal
     - UAV Update
+- UAV Update Page
+- API Views for REST Framework

 ## Extra Features:

 - Project will be Dockerized.
+(It has a problem with postgresql on docker which i couldn't fix in time.)
+Done
 - Project will have unit tests.
+(I am not much experienced on tests but i would love to learn) Partially done.
 - Rest Framework will be used.
+Done
+- Well documanted and commented.
+Done
+- Extra libraries for Django will be used.
+Done
+- Bootstrap will be used.
+Done